KeepSafe/TapTargetView/README.md

-        .descriptionTextSize(10)            // Specify the size (in sp) of the description text .descriptionTextColor(R.color.red)  // Specify the color of the description text .textColor(R.color.blue)            // Specify a color for both the title and description text .textTypeFace(Typeface.SANS_SERIF)  // Specify a typeface for the text .dimColor(R.color.black)            // If set, will dim behind the view with 30% opacity of the given color .drawShadow(true)                   // Whether to draw a drop shadow or not .cancelable(false)                  // Whether tapping outside the outer circle dismisses the view
+        .descriptionTextSize(10)            // Specify the size (in sp) of the description text .descriptionTextColor(R.color.red)  // Specify the color of the description text .textColor(R.color.blue)            // Specify a color for both the title and description text .textTypeface(Typeface.SANS_SERIF)  // Specify a typeface for the text .dimColor(R.color.black)            // If set, will dim behind the view with 30% opacity of the given color .drawShadow(true)                   // Whether to draw a drop shadow or not .cancelable(false)                  // Whether tapping outside the outer circle dismisses the view